petabridge/SocketLeakDetection/README.md

 **IPAddress**: If you do not want to monitor all of the local endpoints, you can pass in a list of `IPAddress` as a parameter to you `TcpPortUseSupervisor` actor.
 When you pass in a list of `IPAddress`, these will be white-listed and all other `IPAddress` will be ignored for TCP port growth.
-When no list is `IPAddress` is passed as a parameter, all local endpoints will be monitored for TCP growth.
+When no list of `IPAddress` is passed as a parameter, all local endpoints will be monitored for TCP growth.

 ***The default value*** for this parameter is to look for all the endpoints.
 If you do not wish to monitor all of the endpoints you can pass in a list with one or more `IPAddress` which you wish to monitor for this `ActorSystem`.

-##Setting up the TcpPortUseSupervisor actors
+## Setting up the TcpPortUseSupervisor actors

 The following are three ways to setup your `TcpPortUseSupervisor`: